-The 18 grantee organizations collaborate on decisions related to which policy topics to address, capacities to build and strengthen the partnership, communications activities to undertake, how to assure engagement of affected populations in their advocacy effort and how strategy funds should be used.
-Download any of the resources listed below to learn more.
-Grant contact: Noelle Melchizedek, Advocacy & Policy Partner, (303) 837-1200.
+The strategy was comprised of a partnership of 18 direct service, community organizing and policy advocacy grantees; Social Policy Research Associates (SPR), an evaluation firm; and The Colorado Trust.
+Referred to as the HEA "Cohort," this partnership worked to build and nurture a strong field of organizations that could advocate together to impact policy decisions to improve health equity in Colorado for years to come.
+Cohort members collaborated on decisions related to which policy topics to address, capacities to build and strengthen the partnership, communications activities to undertake, how to assure engagement of affected populations in their advocacy effort and how strategy funds would be used.
+Download any of the resources below to learn more.
+Grant contact: ned [at] coloradotrust.org (Ned Calonge, MD, MPH), president and CEO, (303) 837-1200.

 - Health Equity Advocacy Strategy: Why Field Building?